ItzDabbzz/R6-API/README-VERCEL.md

 You should see: `{"success":true,"message":"Auth tokens refreshed"}`

+**⚠️ RATE LIMITING WARNING**:
+- Ubisoft's API has strict rate limits on login attempts
+- **Do NOT** call the refresh endpoint more than once every 15-30 minutes
+- If you get a 429 error, wait at least 30 minutes before trying again
-**Note**: The API will also auto-generate tokens on the first request if they're missing, but manually initializing is recommended.
+- The API will auto-generate tokens on the first request if missing, but this can trigger rate limits if you make multiple requests

+**Best Practice**: Initialize tokens once manually, then let the daily cron job handle refreshes.

 ## Local Development